krame505/hardware-chess/README.md

    * Generate a Bluesim simulator for the top-level `sysChessSim` module specified in `SimTop.bs`

 ## Running the simulator
+If you don't have access to an FPGA, the design can still be run as a BlueSim simulation.
+The AI is still quite playable in this form, though significantly more beatable then on hardware as the search depth is several plies shallower.

 1. Run `./sysChessSim.out` to start the simulator; this will print the name of the simulated serial device.
 ```
 $ ./sysChessSim.out